backstage/backstage/docs/features/search/declarative-integration.md

   });
 ```

-In snippet above, a plugin developer is providing a custom component for rendering search results of type "techdocs".
+In the snippet above, a plugin developer is providing a custom component for rendering search results of type "techdocs".
 The custom result item extension will be enabled by default once the `@backstage/plugin-techdocs` package is installed, that means adopters don't have to enable the extension manually via configuration file.

 When a Backstage adopter doesn't want to use the custom `TechDocs` search result item after installing the `TechDocs` plugin, they could disable it via Backstage configuration file: